shubhpatel18/dotfiles/README.md

 ## FURTHER CONFIGURATION

-All files in `~/.zsh/zshrc` are sourced for interactive shells and all files in `~/.zsh/zprofile` are sourced for login shells.
+All files in `~/.zsh` are sourced for interactive shells.

-Additional system specific files can be created in those directories to source on shell startup.
+Additional system specific files can be created in this directory to source on shell startup.
+Prefix with '-' to ignore from git.